math-comp/hierarchy-builder/README.md

   addNr : forall x, opp x + x = 0;
 }.

-HB.structure Definition AbelianGrp := { A of AddComoid_IsAbelianGrp A & IsAddComoid A }.
+HB.structure Definition AbelianGrp := { A of IsAbelianGrp A & IsAddComoid A }.

 Notation "- x" := (opp x).
 ```